Tool-Use Schemes¶

 (universal-category's discover→invoke, retrieval's search-first) invite

-name-hallucination on non-hot-list tools.
+name-hallucination on direct tools.
 This is why the chat default moved to

 enumerate-all.